sampsyo/cs6120/content/blog/2019-10-23-register-allocation/index.md

 we can know which variables are "alive" at the same time.
 If two variables have overlapped liveness ranges, it means that they cannot be allocated to the same register.
-Clearly, it is not always possible to find a register allocation for variables.
+It is not always possible to find a register allocation for variables.
 For example, it is not possible to allocate 2 registers to 3 variables with overlapped liveness ranges.
 Our goal is to have a register assignment so that we can allocate as many variables on registers as possible.

 If we create a graph such that each node represents a local variable.
-There is an edge between two nodes if the two variables have overlapped the liveness range.
+There is an edge between two nodes if the two variables have overlapped the liveness ranges.
 Now solving register allocation is equivalent to finding the largest $k$-colorable subgraph, which does not have a polynomial-time algorithm to solve it.